-Foinavon’s win was a prime example of how the Grand National can throw at you exactly what wasn’t expected.
-Things had been pretty plain sailing for more than the first half of the race with more than thirty of the forty-four runners getting past the second Becher’s (an accident blackspot if ever there was one).
-The next fence, the smallest on the course at just four foot six, is where things went wrong for the majority of the competitors, with all of them going down bar Foinavon most notably because he was so far behind the rest of the field.
+Foinavon’s win was a prime example of how the Grand National can throw up the unexpected.
+Things had been pretty plain sailing for more than the first half of the race.
+More than thirty of the forty-four runners got past the second Becher’s (an accident blackspot if ever there was one).
+The next fence, the smallest on the course at just four foot six, is where things went wrong for the majority of the competitors.
+All of them went down except for Foinavon because he was so far behind the rest of the field.

-The pile-up and mayhem was due to the fact that a blinkered Popham Down, who was riderless since the first fence, refused the jump and instead stopped dead to rights in front of the fence meaning that all the subsequent horses ended up crashing into each other.
+The pile-up and mayhem was due to runner call Popham Down.
+He had been riderless since the first fence and he refused the jump and instead stopped dead to rights in front of the fence.
+That meant all the subsequent horses ended up crashing into each other.
 In fact most of the runners ended up flinging their jockey’s over the fence instead.
 In the words of Lord Oaksey (then rider John Lawrence) Popham Down had:‘cut down the leaders like a row of thistles.’

-Ridden by John Buckingham, Foinavon had, prior to the pandemonium been a hundred yards behind the leaders and upon seeing the chaos ahead, managed to steer wide to the outside and through a gap between loose horses cleared the fence at the first attempt.
-This gave him a clear hundred yard advantage of the seventeen jockeys that had managed to re-mount and remain in pursuit.
-All to no avail though – destiny had taken over and Foinavon won comfortably from Honey End, the 15-2 favourite and Red Alligator, who won the race the following year, finished third.
+Ridden by John Buckingham, Foinavon had, prior to the pandemonium been a hundred yards behind the leaders.
+Upon seeing the chaos ahead, Buckingham managed to steer wide to the outside and, through a gap between loose horses, cleared the fence at the first attempt.
+This gave him a clear hundred-yard advantage of the seventeen jockeys that managed to re-mount and remain in pursuit.
+All to no avail though.
+Destiny had taken over and Foinavon won comfortably from Honey End, the 15-2 favourite and Red Alligator, who won the race the following year, finished third.

-While some condemned the 1967 race as being a farce, the nature of the race – sensational, exciting and injury-free – instilled a newfound respect and demand to ‘save the National’, which was much needed given that at the time Aintree was under threat of sale for building development.
+While some condemned the 1967 race as being a farce, the nature of the race – sensational, exciting and injury-free – instilled newfound respect.
+It also created demand to ‘save the National’, which was much needed given that at the time Aintree was under threat of sale for building development.

-Perhaps unsurprisingly Foinavon did not go on to win another National, but he did have another freak win when at Uttoexeter in October 1968 he trailed home alone after another loose horse brought down the race leader and caused the only other runner to be carried out.
-Dubbed ‘the National’s luckiest winner’ Foinavon remains legendary at Aintree with the four foot six fence after Becher’s Brook, where the pile-up of horses occurred following Popham Down’s cut through, named after him.
+Perhaps unsurprisingly Foinavon did not go on to win another National.
+But he did have another freak win at Uttoxeter in October 1968.
+He trailed home alone after another loose horse brought down the race leader and caused the only other runner to be carried out.
+Dubbed ‘the National’s luckiest winner’ Foinavon remains legendary at Aintree.
+The four foot six fence after Becher’s Brook, where the pile-up of horses occurred following Popham Down’s cut through, is now named after him.